charlesproye/murfy-cover-app/src/transform/readme.md

     Input: The processed time series.
     Output: A dataframe per data provider/manufacturer, with the columns `soh`, `level_1`, `level_2` and `level_3`.
     Level columns correspond to the soc gained in the corresponding charging level since the previous line.
+    Output Location: `raw_results/XX.parquet` on S3
+- **processed_results/main.py**:
+    Goal: Make the results presentable.
+    Input: raw results
+    Output: Results aggregated by a fixed frequency (per week as of writting this readme) with outliers pruned out or clipped.
+    Also forces the SoH to be monotically decreasing per vin over odometer.
 - **VehicleInfoProcessor.py**:
     goal: Update the vehicle table in the database with the last date of data for each vehicle.
     Input: The processed time series dataframes.